There are a few ways to add theme and plugin trackers to your WP Lookout account.

 On the web

 You can add theme and plugin trackers one at a time through our web interface.
-You’ll search the WordPress.org theme or plugin directory, pick the result you want, and add it to your tracking list.
+You’ll search for themes and plugins from WordPress.org, WooCommerce.com or various other sources, pick the result you want, and add it to your tracking list.

 With our free plugin